-- Learn about historic flooding in Lee County in FEMA's 2018 Flood Insurance Rate Study and 2014 Coastal Discovery Report www.leegov.com/dcd/Documents/FloodMapping/FEMAFloodZones/2014DiscoveryReport.pdf - Find your flood zone: leegis.leegov.com/floodzone - Download or print flood maps and other flood-related documents.
-Flood zones, which begin with an "A" - or a "V," require flood insurance if the property is mortgaged.
+- Learn about historic flooding in Lee County in FEMA's 2018 Flood Insurance Rate Study and 2014 Coastal Discovery Report www.leegov.com/dcd/flood/documents - Find your flood zone: leegis.leegov.com/floodzone - Download or print flood maps and other flood-related documents.
+Flood zones, which begin with an - or a "V," require flood insurance if the property is mortgaged.